 Installing & Configuring the Remote Client

-First, be sure to connect your remote Windows computer to the same network to which the computer running Livestream Studio is connected.
+First, be sure to connect your remote Windows computer to the same network access point to which the computer running Livestream Studio is connected.

 Open the downloaded file and follow the on-screen steps to run the installation wizard, then click Finish.

 Remote Camera will launch in the background of your PC.
-Right-click on the icon in the bottom toolbar and click Settings.
+Right-click on the icon in the bottom toolbar and select Settings.

 Here you can adjust your remote camera’s name as well as set which video and audio signals are visible from that PC.
 In this example, only the Desktop screen is visible, but other video sources that are later added to this computer can also be detected (e.g. webcams).

 Computer Name: The name that will appear in the remote camera module for your remote camera source.